QCA Code statement

 Principle 1 – Establish a strategy and business model which promote long-term value for shareholders

-Gamma is a leading provider of Unified Communications as a Service (UCaaS) to the business market in Western Europe.
+Gamma is a leading provider of Unified Communications as a Service (UCaaS) to businesses in Western Europe.
 Gamma provides business communication products that solve customer problems and make their businesses more efficient.
 Gamma delivers these services from a scalable network and high quality operational and sales platforms; which enables it to develop a wide range of routes to market via indirect channel partners, direct sales teams and digitally.
-Gamma’s business model can be found on pages 4 and 5 of our Annual Report and Accounts 2021.
+Gamma’s business model can be found on pages 4 and 5 of our Annual Report and Accounts 2022.

 Gamma’s strategy for growth is to:

 Our positive culture feeds directly into our strategy, which is being pursued both organically and, as opportunities arise, by relevant acquisitions of capabilities, products or entry into adjacent markets.
-More detail on Gamma strategy can be found on pages 14 to 15 of our Annual Report and Accounts 2021 and on our website: https://www.gammacommunicationsplc.com/investors/
+More detail on our strategy can be found on pages 16 to 19 of our Annual Report and Accounts 2022 and on our website.

 Principle 2 – Seek to understand and meet shareholder needs and expectations